-Enter the total number of assistance eligible individuals provided COBRA premium assistance as corrected on line 15a.
-Count each assistance eligible individual who paid a reduced COBRA premium in the quarter as one individual, whether or not the reduced premium was for insurance that covered more than one assistance eligible individual.
-For example, if the reduced COBRA premium was for coverage for a former employee, spouse, and two children, you would include one individual in the number entered on line 15b for the premium assistance reported on line 15a.
-Further, each individual is reported only once per quarter.
-For example, an assistance eligible individual who made monthly payments during the quarter would only be reported as one individual.
+Enter in column 1 on line 16b the corrected number of assistance eligible individuals provided COBRA premium assistance.
+Count each assistance eligible individual who paid a reduced COBRA premium in the year as one individual, whether or not the reduced premium was for insurance that covered more than one assistance eligible individual.
+For example, if the reduced COBRA premium was for coverage for a former employee, spouse, and two children, you would include one individual in the number entered on line 16b for the premium assistance reported on line 16a.
+Further, each individual is reported only once per year.
+For example, an assistance eligible individual who made monthly payments during the year would only be reported as one individual on line 16b.